 Lainey decided that this spark of joy should be shared, so she began offering “goat happy hours” to local people and anyone interested in getting some goat therapy of their own.

 When telling this to a friend who was a yoga instructor, Lainey’s friend came up with a brilliant idea: why not combine goat therapy with yoga for the ultimate combination of physical and emotional positivism?

 And the rest, as they say, is history.
-Goat yoga took off and went on to become extremely popular in various places all over North America.
+Goat yoga took off and became extremely popular in various places all over North America.

 The Benefits of Goat Yoga

 Here are some benefits of goat yoga.
-This list includes benefits of both yoga as a practice and time spent with goats (goat therapy2):
+This list includes the benefits of both yoga as a practice and time spent with goats (goat therapy):

 Goat Yoga: Frequently Asked Questions